samagra-comms/community/use/developer/development-environment/backend-setup.md

     git clone repository-link
 ```

-3. Import all cloned repositories into IDE
+3. Import all cloned repositories into IDE and checkout to the latest branch Eg. release-4.9.0

 4. If project is not build by default then build using

 ```